 - Vendor documentation describing the SYN flood attack prevention mechanism or setting and where to check for them.

-- The Network Product is listening on a TCP port one of its interfaces.
+- The Network Product is listening on a TCP port on one of its interfaces.

 - A network traffic analyser on the network product (e.g. TCPDUMP) or an external traffic analyser directly connected to the network product is available.